 Honorary Positions are awarded in line with the University's Honorary and Visiting Titles Policy.
 Nominations are made via the IMEMS Executive Committee for individuals, external to the University, who have made a substantial contribution to research and research-led teaching at Durham under the aegis of the IMEMS, and those who have a close connection to the strategic research priorities of the Institute.

-Honorary Research Fellows are appointed on a five-year term, renewable as appropriate.
+The titles of Honorary/Visiting Professor, Fellow or Associate are normally conferred for a period of three years, renewable as appropriate.
 Title holders will be expected to continue their academic connections with Durham and will be asked to deliver a public lecture to inaugurate their status.

 Joanna Barker BA D Litt MBE

 Joanna is an alumna of Durham University, graduating with first class honours in French in 1981.
 She received an honorary Doctor of Letters degree from Durham University in 2012.
 She has maintained her links with Durham and is well known to the University as a benefactor and member of University Council.
 She also sponsored three IMEMS research strands, including ‘French Books and their Readers’, and her generosity was instrumental in setting up the IMEMS Library Fellowship scheme.

 Joanna's research concentrates on early modern France, notably women's writing.
 She is treasurer of the Society for Early Modern French Studies and a trustee of Elizabeth Montagu Correspondence Online.

 Joanna has had a 35-year career in international private equity, with 25 years’ experience of serving on boards of international portfolio companies and extensive experience as a charity trustee.
 She is founder and Trustee of Target Ovarian Cancer.
 Joanna was awarded an MBE in 2014 for services to people with cancer.